voidkey-oss/docs/README.md

 ## 📄 License

-This documentation is part of the Voidkey project.
-See the [LICENSE](LICENSE) file for details.
+This documentation is part of the Voidkey project and is licensed under the Apache 2.0 License.

 ## 🔗 Links